-A Travel Guide to Akaroa and the Banks Peninsula
+How to Plan a Trip to Akaroa and the Banks Peninsula

 Just a 90-minute drive from Christchurch, over the volcanic hills of the Banks Peninsula, you’ll emerge at the oldest town in the Canterbury region.
-Akaroa has an intriguing history of French settlement which the town still wears with pride to this day across its French street and shop names and fine cuisine.
+Akaroa has an intriguing history of French settlement which the town still wears with pride across its French street and shop names and fine cuisine.
 But the charming heritage buildings and French flair are only part of the story of Akaroa, as those who travel there often find themselves in awe of the contrasting colours of the turquoise harbour waters next to the rolling green hills and reserves.
 Within its waters, dolphins, seals and little blue penguins put on a show for those who embark on sailing tours, kayaking excursions and catamaran cruises.

 So start planning your side-trip to Akaroa and the Banks Peninsula with this complete travel guide to Akaroa.

-Fast Facts About Akaroa
+Common Questions About Akaroa

-How to get to Akaroa: Akaroa is connected to Christchurch and the rest of the South Island via State Highway 75.
+Akaroa is connected to Christchurch and the rest of the South Island via State Highway 75.
 The closest international airport is Christchurch International Airport (1h30mins drive), which also has frequent domestic flights from Auckland, Wellington, Queenstown and elsewhere.
 Akaroa is on the main national bus route, which you can find more information about in Bus Networks in New Zealand.
 Shuttles between Akaroa and Christchurch are available with Akaroa French Connection (find out more on Viator and Tripadvisor).

 What to Do in Akaroa